The California Building Code, 2022 edition

 We’ve put a lot of thought into CBC 2022 and had many discussions about it internally at ENERCALC.
 To be clear, this page is not intended to be or provoke criticism of CBC 2022.
 There’s not much to gain from that for us or you.

-Our focus is on what our customers are seeing, dealing with, how they are coping with whatever they are encountering, what roadblocks or workarounds they might be seeing, and how we can help with all of that within the scope of our software.
+Our focus is on what our customers are seeing, dealing with, how they are coping with whatever they are encountering, what roadblocks or workarounds they might be seeing, what planning offices expect (and need), and most importantly, how we can help with all of that within the scope of our software.

 Let’s lay out some detail that you’ll need to navigate CBC 2022 and then get to the process itself.